Transcript: Anti-Cancer Potential of Sweet Potato Proteins

 If you look at a graph of affordability versus nutrition, you can see that the healthiest foods, like dark green leafy vegetables, may also be the cheapest.
 And the highest nutrient-rich food scores per dollar were obtained for sweet potatoes.

 They’re not just packed with nutrition, but may have special cancer-fighting properties.
 In 1931 a unique protein was discovered in sweet potatoes.
 Later renamed, 80% of the protein in sweet potatoes is a type of protease inhibitor with potential anticancer effects.

-Sweet potato protein rapidly diminished viability of the cancer, leading them to propose that sweet potato may be useful for human tongue cancer, but not much else.
+Sweet potato protein rapidly diminished viability of the cancer within a matter of days, leading them to propose that sweet potato may be useful for human tongue cancer, but presumably not much else.

 Remarkably, though, this class of proteins doesn’t just survive digestion, but may be absorbed into the bloodstream intact, in at least two of the nine women with advanced cervical cancer they tried giving them to.
 So, most recently it was tried on colorectal cancer cells, one of our most common and deadly cancers.
 Normally we just surgically remove the colon, but that only works in the early stages since there are often micrometastases outside the colon that can subsequently lead to cancer recurrence and death, and so we’ve been searching anti-metastatic agents.
 And not only does sweet potato protein slow down the growth of colon cancer cells, but decreases cancer cell migration and invasion.
 Though sweet potato consumption has been associated with lower gallbladder cancer rates, it has never been directly put to the test.
 But what’s the downside?